sg-crest A Singapore Government Agency Website

 • The Youth Courts protect youth offenders from public view.
 All youth arrest hearings are closed to the public.
 Only persons authorised by the court can be present.
 Information related to the hearings that may reveal the youth offender’s identity must not be published.

-Youth arrest court process
+Youth offence court process

 An overview of key steps that occur when a youth is arrested and charged in the Youth Courts: